June 10, 2011

 SUBMITTING TO YOUR HUSBAND

 We have been reading about the practice of spiritual living in the family.
 As we study various passages in the Bible concerning family devotions, we understand that the Word of God provides clear teaching that believers must follow within the family.
 Gathering to pray and read the Bible together will always be a great goal for every family, but we each learn from following the examples of people we love and respect.
 Behavior still counts.
 Today, we will have a look at the role of wives in submitting to their husbands.
-In contrast to the 1 Peter 3:1-6, page 1896 passage related to dealing with the winning of husbands disobedient to the Word of God, we see in Ephesians 5:22-24 the quality of submission that Jesus values in every wife.
+In contrast to the 1 Peter 3:1-6 passage related to dealing with the winning of husbands disobedient to the Word of God, we see in Ephesians 5:22-24 the quality of submission that Jesus values in every wife.

 As to the Lord.
-In the original text, the words “be subject” do not appear in Ephesians 5:22, page 1833.
+In the original text, the words “be subject” do not appear in Ephesians 5:22.
 You may notice in your Bible that they appear in italics, which means the translators added these words to make the meaning clear.
 At times, I would prefer the translators do not add words.
-In this case, the original thought certainly comes in the context of how we all subject (“ὑποτασσόμενοι“) ourselves to one another in the church (Ephesians 5:21, page 1832).
+In this case, the original thought certainly comes in the context of how we all subject (“ὑποτασσόμενοι“) ourselves to one another in the church (Ephesians 5:21).
 Paul explains how we subject ourselves to one another in several different ways.
 He divides his message into wives, husbands, fathers, children, slaves and masters.
-Submissions comes in different forms for different people.
+Submission comes in different forms for different people.
 Submission controls and defines the relationships in marriage, parenting, and masters with servants.
 We will look closely at wives today.
-In Ephesians 5:22, page 1833, Paul literally says: “Women to their own husbands as to the Lord.”
+In Ephesians 5:22, Paul literally says: “Women to their own husbands as to the Lord.”
 This phrase means wives should be to their own husbands as they are to Christ.
 We must always keep in mind, no matter who we are, that we follow Christ, and learn from Him how to act in all things.
 Therefore, wives learn how to act toward their husbands from Christ.
 He must be the Lord of the wives who seek to interact with their own husbands as they interact with Christ.

 The Husband as Head of the Wife.
-We have seen previously that God is the head of Christ, Christ is the head of man, and man is the head of the woman (1 Corinthians 11:3, page 1794).
+We have seen previously that God is the head of Christ, Christ is the head of man, and man is the head of the woman (1 Corinthians 11:3).
 Christ never became less than God, and so when a woman recognizes that the husband is the head of the wife, she means nothing more, or less, than her husband stands before her just like her husband stands before Christ.
 Christ will be the head of all things.
-Remember the standard set in Ephesians 5:22, page 1833 is that the wife will be to her own husband as she is to Christ.
+Remember the standard set in Ephesians 5:22 is that the wife will be to her own husband as she is to Christ.
 Therefore, when we read the next verse, we are not surprised to learn that the man is the head of the woman.
 Paul illustrates this point with the relationship of Christ to the church.
 Christ is the head of the church.
 Paul means that Christ leads and loves the church.
 Paul points to the role of Savior which Christ fulfilled.
 He saved the church, which Paul likens to the body of Christ.
 The head in the body makes decisions, but it remains totally united as one with the body.
 The husband makes the final decisions, which he gets from Christ.
 He then passes on those decisions to the wife.
-Together they live in Christ, as the part of the body of Christ.
+Together they live in Christ, as part of the body of Christ.
 The concept of headship leads directly into the concept of submission.

-The Example of Church Submitting to Christ.
-For every “modern” woman who finds it unacceptable to submit to anyone except Christ, she should realize that she does not submit to Christ unless she submits to her husband like the church submits Christ.
+The Example of the Church Submitting to Christ.
+For every “modern” woman who finds it unacceptable to submit to anyone except Christ, she should realize that she does not submit to Christ unless she submits to her husband like the church submits to Christ.
 In other words, if any wife claims to be submissive to Christ, she should do what Christ said.
-In Ephesians 5:24, page 1833, Paul teaches us that each wife must submit to her husband like the church submits to Christ.
+In Ephesians 5:24, Paul teaches us that each wife must submit to her husband like the church submits to Christ.
 That standard means we all look to Christ as the Head, Leader and Teacher in the church.
 In the same way, the wife looks through her husband to Christ for leadership in all ways.

 So we learn more about spiritual wives today and their role in daily devotions.